Aditya-dom/Aditya-dom/README.md

 I am currently working on Project which is Inspired by Aladdin® technologies by BlackRock.

-- 🔭 I’m currently working on my solo ML project with using TensorFlow,PyTorch and Pandas.
+- 🔭 I’m currently working on my solo DL project with using TensorFlow,PyTorch and Pandas.
 - 🌱 I’m currently learning Quantitative trading analysis.
 - 👯 I’m looking to collaborate on with trading firms for Quantitative tradings
 - 💬 Ask me about Investment , Trading (including commodities, Bonds,Index/Stocks,Hedging/Hedge funds), Coding/Programming, Machine learing and Deep learning.